The best Amazon price trackers – 5 solutions for your business

-Everyone benefits from tracking the price history on Amazon.
-Whether it’s customers trying to snag a good deal or sellers keeping an eye on competitor prices.
+Everyone benefits from tracking the Amazon price history.
+Whether it’s customers trying to snag a good deal or sellers keeping an eye on competitors’ prices.
 However, no one enjoys manually refreshing product pages every 30 seconds to see if prices have changed.
 Fortunately, there are tools available today for tracking Amazon price history that take care of these tedious tasks.

-As mentioned earlier, the easiest way is to use a dedicated software solution.
+As mentioned, the easiest way is to use a dedicated software solution.
 It doesn’t matter whether you are looking for an Amazon price tracker app, a website, or a browser extension.
-With all the options available, you are sure to find something that suits your needs.
+With all the options available, you are sure to find something.

-To speed up this process for you, we have scoured the web and found the five best solutions that will put an end to the tedious manual monitoring of Amazon prices once and for all.
+To speed up this process for you, we have scoured the web and found the five best solutions that will put an end to the tedious manual Amazon price monitoring once and for all.
 Which of these solutions is the best Amazon price tracker for you/your business?
-Of course, this depends on what you need it for.
+Of course, that depends on what you need it for.
 Let’s start with the comparison of the trackers.

 Amazon Price Tracker #1: CamelCamelCamel

-CamelCamelCamel is free and offers some handy features for those looking to track the price of an item on Amazon as easily as possible.
+CamelCamelCamel is free and also offers some handy features for people who want to find out how to track the price of an item on Amazon as effortlessly as possible.
 This Amazon price tracker monitors millions of products and alerts you when prices drop, giving you the opportunity to lower your prices if necessary.

 Without registration, you can only monitor prices on Amazon with CamelCamelCamel.
-However, if you create a (free) account, you can benefit from the following additional advantages:
+However, if you create a (free) account, you will benefit from the following additional advantages:

-You can track prices by receiving email notifications, installing an Amazon price tracker extension, or using an RSS feed if you prefer to remain more anonymous.
+You can track prices by receiving email notifications, installing an Amazon price tracker extension, or via RSS feed if you prefer to remain anonymous.

 Amazon Price Tracker #2: Keepa

-Keepa is also a name you will often come across in your quest to find the best Amazon price tracker on the market.
-This solution provides clear and informative graphs about price trends, along with a service that allows you to set desired prices and receive notifications when those prices are reached.
+Keepa is also a name you will often come across in your mission to find the best Amazon price tracker on the market.
+This solution offers clear and informative charts on price trends with a service that allows you to set desired prices and receive notifications when those prices are reached.

 Registration is also optional here.
 In the free/test mode, you have access to almost the entire range of features, but each function is limited in the number of products.
 Full access costs €19/month, but it is worth it, not least because of the extensive support that Keepa offers its customers (.com | .co.uk | .de | .co.jp | .fr | .ca | .it | .es | .in | .com.mx | .com.br).